Jenny Hanley

 Kelsey Neely

-Grew up in Maxwell, Kelsey attended Grey Highlands in Flesherton.
+Growing up in Maxwell, Kelsey attended Grey Highlands in Flesherton.
 Kelsey has been a Registered Practical Nurse for 10 years.
 Kelsey currently works at Royal Victoria Hospital on the respiratory inpatient unit.
 With her experience working on this unit Kelsey gets to see first hand the affects of mental health and addiction.
 Kelsey wants to help bridge the gaps in our health care and schooling system around Mental Health and addiction.
 In her free time she is constantly educating herself on up to date treatments and volunteering at a dog rescue.

 Garrett Reed

 Garrett was born and raised in Flesherton, attending Macphail and Grey Highlands and playing hockey for the golden hawks.
 In 2019 Garrett graduated from the University of Ottawa with a honours bachelor of commerce with specialization in accounting.
 He passed CPA Canada’s common final examination in September 2020 and is currently working on meeting his professional experience requirement in order to become a CPA.
 Garrett works as a senior accountant at BDO Canada LLP’s Owen Sound office, where he provides accounting and assurance services to small to medium businesses and non for profit organizations.
 Garrett is our newest board member as he became treasurer in December 2020.
 Small town volunteering is in Garrett’s blood as his Grandfather, Garnet, was a founding member of The Flesherton Kinsmen and helped start the Flesherton Minor Hockey Association, which both his parents, Kellie and Rob, are still actively involved in today.
-Garrett joined the Hanley Institute to honour his friends who lost their lives to mental illness and drug addiction by ensuring the next generation has access to the resources and support they need to deal with whatever issues they may facing.
+Garrett joined the Hanley Institute to honour his friends who lost their lives to mental illness and drug addiction by ensuring the next generation has access to the resources and support they need to deal with whatever issues they may be facing.